Mannyy22/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```
-<p>The following will setup flask and allow us to access our backend on port 4567, we also have to set environmental variables `export FRONTEND_URL = "*"` and `export BACKEND_URL = "*"` so we can access our frontend and backend.
-You can check if environmental variables are set by running `env | grep BACKEND` or  `env | grep FRONTEND` </p>
+The following will setup flask and allow us to access our backend on port 4567, we also have to set environmental variables `export FRONTEND_URL = "*"` and `export BACKEND_URL = "*"` so we can access our frontend and backend.
+You can check if environmental variables are set by running `env | grep BACKEND` or  `env | grep FRONTEND`.

 ```sh
 cd backend-flask